EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 ![Fig. 3 - The wizard to upload the .p12 proxy certificate](./figure_3.png)
 ![Fig. 3.1 - The wizard to upload the .p12 proxy certificate](./figure_3_1.png)

-Fig. 3 - The wizard to upload the .p12 proxy certificate
+The wizard to upload the .p12 proxy certificate

 #### Job Submission